-2. Pick a space

-• Small, safe, and easy to clean

-Examples: bathroom, laundry room, spare room

-3. Baby proof

-• Kittens get into everything just like human babies.
-You'll want to thoroughly clean and baby-proof your foster room. (e.g. exposed wires, chemicals, choking hazards)

-4. Gather your supplies

-- The Maryland SPCA provides all the supplies necessary for fostering.
-You'll pick up supplies on your first visit. - Keep an emergency kit at home
+- 2. Pick a space: Small, safe, and easy to clean (bathroom, laundry room, spare room) - 3.
+Baby proof: Kittens get into everything just like human babies.
+You'll want to thoroughly clean and baby-proof your foster room. (e.g. exposed wires, chemicals, choking hazards) - 4.
+The Search: Adoption Ambassador pets are featured on the Maryland SPCA's website and social media platforms.
+The foster parent promotes the pet through their personal networks, attends local events and gets creative in order to reach a larger pool of potential adopters. - 5.
+Gather your supplies: The Maryland SPCA provides all the supplies necessary for fostering.
+You'll pick up supplies on your first visit.
+It's a good idea to keep an emergency kit at home.

-Bottle Baby Foster, Melissa Baar's, "Kitten Kit"